PurdueECE264/2018SpringProblems/HW07/Grading/README.md

 - In validId_expected.txt, you will find the right output for each case in testVID.txt </br></br>
 For testing, you can compile and run  your code through the following command:
 <pre>
-./pe07 testVID.txt -VID > out3.txt
+./pe07 Grading/testVID.txt -VID > out3.txt
 </pre>
 Then run the `diff` command to compare or you can use `vimdiff` command:
 <pre>
-diff -w -i -U 0 out3.txt validId_expected.txt
+diff -w -i -U 0 out3.txt Grading/validId_expected.txt
 </pre>